-The Club has limited space for the storage of dinghies and tenders, and limited space for winter parking of boats (subject to payment of an annual charge).
+The Club has limited space for the storage of dinghies and tenders, and limited space for winter parking of boats with a mobile trailer (subject to payment of an annual charge).
 Water and electricity points are provided in the boat park.

 All Full and Family Members are entitled to a key to the Club House and the entrance gate.
 Please contact any Committee Member if you require a key, a small charge is normally levied to cover costs.